Preventing a data breach

-You will meet with various members of staff across several departments to ascertain how information is processed and stored.
-Reporting back to management, you will need to explain how and where data breaches occurred and will be awarded a higher score for the more points raised with management correctly.
+You will meet with various staff members across several departments to ascertain how information is processed and stored.
+Reporting back to management, you will need to explain how and where data breaches occurred.
+You will receive a higher score for the more points you correctly raise with management.

 - What a data breach is and how they can happen